India Association of Tallahassee

 3. Any other appropriate cause as determined by the Board.

-A vacancy on the Board of Trustees may be filled by the Secretary of the Board through the appointment of a current member of the Association for a two-year term [ratified on Jan 25, 2009].
+A vacancy on the Board of Trustees may be filled by the Secretary of the Board through the appointment of a current member of the Association for a two-year term.

 ARTICLE V - EXECUTIVE COMMITTEE